FoamLeave/Hello-World-Microservices/README.md

 ![](readMeImg/minikubeSuccess.png)

-2. Open a new Ubuntu Terminal Tab, cd into the this project directory and run the below command:
+2. Open a new Ubuntu Terminal Tab, cd into this project's directory, and run the below command:
 ![](readMeImg/cdProj.png)

 ```bash